aiacy/honeydew.md/README.md

 + create blender assets
 + colour palette crafted from AI and using words or color picker to give you some in the colour range+ make qr code component work
 + create google calendar iterm2 plugin
++ create codeblock extension for discord
++ tailwind vscode extension that refactors your arbutraiy values to tailwind values